baobingzhang/Retrieval-Augmented-In-Context-Learning/README.md

 # Robot House Sensor-based Human Activity Recognition

-A research project for ICSR 2026 focusing on Human Activity Recognition (HAR) using sensor data from a robot house environment.
+A research project focusing on Human Activity Recognition (HAR) using sensor data from a robot house environment.

 ## Project Overview